InftyAI/llmlite/README.md

 # llmlite

-**llmlite** is a library helps to communicate with all kinds of LLMs consistently.
+**🌵** llmlite is a library helps to communicate with all kinds of LLMs consistently.

 ## Features